seL4/docs/Hardware/PandaBoard.md

-The reason to patch the u-boot is because the fastboot jumps to the kernel entry point directly but seL4 image needs a elf-loader to parse and load correctly, so in the lib_arm/armlinux.c file, insert do_bootelf(0, 0, 1, 0) before theKernel(0, bd-&gt;bi_arch_number, bd-&gt;bi_boot_params)
+The reason to patch the u-boot is because the fastboot jumps to the kernel entry point directly but seL4 image needs a elf-loader to parse and load correctly, so in the lib_arm/armlinux.c file, insert do_bootelf(0, 0, 1, 0) before theKernel(0, bd->bi_arch_number, bd->bi_boot_params)

 ## Steps to boot seL4 kernel

 :   1.
 Download the tool.
 Alternatively, clone and build the tool from
-        source &lt;TODO Fastboot link&gt;
+        source <TODO Fastboot link>
     2. Connect the serial cable for communication
     3. Connect the usb cable to allow the flashing of your image via fastboot
     4. Open minicom at 115200bps -- 8bit data -- No parity -- 1 stop
         bit

     1. after you power on the board, you should be able see the "Fastboot entered ..." in minicom.
-You can check that the device is ready by using "$&gt; fastboot devices".
+You can check that the device is ready by using "$> fastboot devices".

     :   1.
 NOTE!
 The panda ES seems to be particular about which tty-USB converter it will communicate with.
 Avoid using the